syedsaqib2457/php-hash/readme.md

 ## Installation

-Control panel functionality is currently tested on the latest version of Chrome Browser.

 Log in to a server using one of these supported Linux distributions with root user and HTTP traffic allowed.

 + Debian 9 Stretch